colton-patch/Wordle/README.md

 Wordle
-A recreation of the game Wordle made in Java using EclipseIDE
+A recreation of the game Wordle made in Java using EclipseIDE.
+Authors: Colton Patch, Dominic Richard, Yi Chien Lee